 - a link to the Online Dispute Resolution service at https://ec.europa.eu/consumers/odr/

 These regulations require a company to display the following information on all its business letters, order forms, and websites:

 - the part of the UK in which the company is registered

 - the fact that the company is a limited company, if applicable

-You can enter this information on the business details page in the shop management panel.
+You can enter this information on the business details page in the shop admin panel.